Learn how to think clearly during market downturns. Explore lessons on diversification, rebalancing, and finding opportunity in volatility.

 When markets fall sharply, it’s natural to feel unsettled.
 Watching your portfolio decline can trigger strong emotional responses — and with those emotions often comes the urge to act quickly.

-But here’s the reality: some of the most effective investment decisions are made after a pause.
-A selloff, while uncomfortable, can be a valuable opportunity to step back and reassess — your portfolio’s structure, its purpose, and how well it aligns with your long-term goals.
+But here’s the reality: Some investment decisions may be better made after a pause rather than during an emotional reaction.
+A selloff, while uncomfortable, can be a useful moment to review your portfolio’s structure, its purpose, and how well it aligns with your long-term goals.

 Step one: Keep calm and focus on the big picture

 Panic rarely leads to sound investment decisions.
-When markets become volatile, your first move should be to take a breath and remember why you’re investing.
+When markets become volatile, a first step can be to pause and revisit why you’re investing.

 Most investors are focused on long-term outcomes — such as retirement, financial security, or generational wealth.
 Reconnecting with these goals can help restore clarity.